nimeshkadecha/Git-GitHub_notes/README.md

 > `git restore --staged <fileName>` - remove file from staged

 ## Rebase in Git
-> `git rebase -i <hash of commit>` - This will open a window where we can pick a commit and squash(s) other commits into one single commit (Merge multiple commit into single commit).
+> `git rebase -i <hash of commit>` - This will open a window where we can pick a commit and squash(s) other commits into one single commit (Merge multiple commits into a single commit).
 Check the description for more information

 ## Merge conflict in Git
-> Merge conflict happens when two separate branches made change in the same file and also in the same lines...
-Then Git will get confused like which line changes should be taken... and we have to manually select whose(which branch) changes should stay...
+> Merge conflict happens when two separate branches change in the same file and the same lines...
+Then Git will get confused about which line changes should be taken... and we have to select whose(which branch) changes should stay manually...

 ## Git Ignore files
 > `.ignore` - files & folders that should be ignored are named here